 Perhaps the most important switch to pay attention is /MT, which is a feature that enables Robocopy to copy files in multithreaded mode.
 Typically, when you copy files using File Explorer, you’re only copying one file at a time, but with multithreaded enabled, you can copy multiple files at the same time better utilizing the bandwidth and significantly speeding up the process.

 In the command shown in this guide, we’re using 16, but you can set it to a higher number.
 The only caveat is that the greater the number, the more processing power and bandwidth will be utilized.
-If you have an older processor and a not reliable network connection, it could mean trouble, as such make sure to test the command before executing the command with a high number of threads.
+If you have an older processor and an unreliable network connection, it could cause issues, as such make sure to test the command before executing the command with a high number of threads.

 You can always view all the available switches, simply run the